HOW SECURE IS AN AI-GENERATED APP? 2026 FAILURE-MODE CATALOG

 Is the methodology open?

 Yes.
 The probe definitions are listed at the end of this study.
 The CVSS rubric is published.
 The platform-detection heuristics are open-source.
-Raw counts per category are reproducible by running the same scanner against the same target — the only thing not shared is the customer URLs, for obvious privacy reasons.
+Every failure mode is reproducible by running the same scanner against the matching gapbench scenario — the curl commands above run against live deliberately vulnerable targets.
+Customer-engagement findings are anonymized by design.

 Q&A